eDrivers/eDriversMS/Revisions2/Rebuttal.md

 ***Answer:***

 > - In sections 3.3 and 4.1, we illustrated how a simple 2-driver case could be used to identify areas of such high relative intensity driver overlap.
 These sections provide an example that demonstrates how driver co-occurrence is evaluated; it should serve as a stepping stone to the integrative exposure indicators that we use after.
 As such, we believe that they offer valuable support in interpreting our results.
-However, we agree with the reviewer that these sections appear superfluous.
+Nevertheless, we agree with the reviewer that these sections needed to be better contextualized to showcase their relevance.
 We therefore modified the manuscript to better introduce this example:

-> 1. We removed sections 3.3 and 4.1 and incorporated the example in the section on cumulative exposure (lines 221 to 225 and lines 310 to 318).
+> 1. We removed sections 3.3 and 4.1 and incorporated the example in the section on cumulative exposures (lines 218 to 225 and lines 305 to 313).

-> 2. We now clearly state that this is an example provided for better clarity and that it serves as a stepping stone to the integrative indicators of exposure (lines 227 to 229).
+> 2. We now state that this is an example provided to better illustrate how we evaluate exposure from multiple drivers and that it serves as a stepping stone to the integrative indicators of exposure (lines 223 to 225).

 > 3. We removed the discussion on species-specific responses to hypoxia and fisheries.
 We intentionally avoid discussing valued components throughout the manuscript to focus specifically on drivers.
 Discussing species responses in presenting the simplified example undoubtedly contributed to the example feeling out of place.

 > 4. We modified the figure caption to state that it is a simplified example.

-> - Although we believe that the example is valuable, it does not address a specific objective, as rightfully identified by the reviewer.
-As such, if the reviewer still feels that the proposed changes are insufficient, we are willing to remove it entirely from the manuscript.